bgtti/react-express-registration-template/Backend-ExpressJS/README.md

 App.js contains the main app configurations.
 Passport-config.js contains the configuration for the 'passport' extension, which handles user authorization.

+## docs

+Contains the documentation for the apis and postman collection.
+See the [api documentation](#api-documentation) section for more details.

 ## middleware
 Contains authentication middleware functions used in the routes to check whether a user is authenticated or not.

 ## models
 Contains the User schema db model.

-## public

-The `public` directory contains the following folders:

-- css: stylesheet files
-- fonts: fonts downloaded from fontshare used for styling
-- icons: containing icons used for styling
-- images: containing images (including the ones displayed in this README file).

 ## routes

-The routes are contained in two files:
+All routes are contained in the file called `auth.js`.
-- auth.js contains auth-related routes such as signup, login, and logout.
-- general.js constains public routes such as homepage and terms and conditions page.

 ## tests